nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 3. Test Case: `tag del 1 IMPT` <br>
    Expected: The tag `IMPT` is removed from the first task in `General Tasks`.
 4. Test Case: `tag del 1 OTHERS` <br>
    Expected: No tag is deleted.
-Error details in the message shows that no such tag exists
+Error details in the message shows that no such tag exists.

 <br>